This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 This time I didn’t argue with him.

-Candi was sitting next to me and I could feel her eyes burning a hole in the side of my head as she angrily glared at me seeming to wonder why I didn’t argue with him about leaving her.
+Candi was sitting next to me and I could feel her eyes burning a hole in the side of my head as she angrily glared at me wondering why I didn’t argue with him about leaving her.
 I was surprised at myself for not arguing with him about that too because I hadn’t planned on leaving her.
 But now I wondered at his words.

 In April of 1996, Candi and I were sitting in our apartment on a Saturday night making our plans as to which club we should go to.
 Life at the clubs had gotten quite political as competing clubs were trying to get us to come to their clubs since they noticed that our look seemed to draw a crowd.